Stop losing winnable deals

 Next, assign each account a score from 1 to 10 in each category.
 The accounts with the highest scores should be your strategic accounts.
 Work with senior management to ensure the accounts you’ve selected align with the organization’s strategic goals.

-2. Assign dedicated strategic account managers
+2. Assign dedicated account managers

 Once you’ve identified the accounts with the most growth potential, the next step is to assign dedicated strategic account managers to them.